EndPointCorp/end-point-blog/2014/06/27/yapcna-2014-day-three-and-wrap-up.html.md

 My final day at YAPC::NA (Yet Another Perl Conference, North American flavor) summarized below.
 (For [Day Two](/blog/2014/06/25/yapcna-2014-day-two) and [Day One](/blog/2014/06/23/yapcna-2014-day-one), see the links.)

 The conference organizers know their audience: day one started at 8 AM, day two at 9 AM, and the final day at 10 AM.
-(I took advantage of this lenient schedule to go for a swim in the hotel pool and grab a nice off-site breakfast. — Oh, dear, does my boss read this blog? :-)
+(I took advantage of this lenient schedule to go for a swim in the hotel pool and grab a nice off-site breakfast.—​Oh, dear, does my boss read this blog? :-)

 I attended several medium-sized sessions during the day: